RPetraus/fpga-pong-vhdl/README.md

 - Seven-segment score display output
 - Reset behavior for game restart

-The report notes that the finished system successfully detected paddle hits and scoring events, stopped the game when a player reached 11 points, and supported score and ball reset behavior from a button input. fileciteturn15file2
+The finished system successfully detected paddle hits and scoring events, stopped the game when a player reached 11 points, and supported score and ball reset behavior from a button input.

 ## Hardware and Tools